chsanleo/DragDropClothes/README.md

 ## Project status

->Now working adding more features add improvements on it.
+>Now working adding more features and improvements on it.

 ### Roadmap 📋